Britain's Osborne hits out as EU bank capital talks stall

 Michel Barnier, the EU commissioner in charge of financial regulation, accused Osborne of seeking an opt-out with a proposal that would let Britain impose higher capital ratios on its banks than elsewhere in Europe - something France and others fear could disadvantage continental institutions.

-"London is a very important centre but... there are other centers alongside London which also merit consideration," said Barnier, a former French government minister.
+"London is a very important centre but... there are other centres alongside London which also merit consideration," said Barnier, a former French government minister.

 Osborne, however, was adamant.
 "People will listen to what I say ...
 I represent the largest financial centre in Europe.